trilader/InhibitScreensaver/README.md

 - A normal C/C++ build environment (compiler, linker, etc)
 - CMake
-- sdbus-cpp (I've tested this with version 1.4.0, which you can find [here](https://github.com/Kistler-Group/sdbus-cpp) or likely in your Linux distribution packages)
+- sdbus-cpp (I've tested this with version 1.5.0 and 2.0.0, which you can find [here](https://github.com/Kistler-Group/sdbus-cpp) or likely in your Linux distribution packages)

 This is a normal CMake based application, so you can build it as usual.